terrordayvg/Cover_letter/README.rst

 Code explanation:
 -----

-        This cover letter encodes a classical string into a quantum circuit message, run the circuit to decode it (reverse engineering!)
+        This cover letter encodes a classical string into a quantum circuit message, run the circuit to decode it (reverse engineering!).